Tinche/incant/docs/usage.md

 # Usage

 This section contains a quick usage guide to both aspects of _incant_.
-_incant_ functionality broadly falls in two categories, called the _convenience layer_ and the _power layer_.
+_incant_ methods fall broadly in two API layers, called the _convenience layer_ and the _power layer_.
 The _convenience layer_ functionality will let you get started quickly and elegantly, while the _power layer_ will unlock the most customizability and performance.

 ## Function Composition